• Skip to main content

 Owens House

-A Foursquare design with a wraparound porch and porte corche.
-Note the tapered paneled pillars and large front porch.
+A Foursquare design that includes a large front porch and porte corche with distinctive tapered paneled pillars.

 ca. 1920

-Ca. 1900, one-story frame bungalow with clapboard siding and a hipped roof.
-A one-story porch with stone columns and tapered paneled pillars spans the front façade and forms a handsome porte cochere.
+One-story frame bungalow with clapboard siding and a hipped roof features a deep one-story porch with stone columns and tapered paneled pillars spans the front façade and forms a handsome porte cochere.

 ca. 1887